 Mediation agreements

-All important information about the placement agreements between the Federal Employment Agency and other countries.
+All important information on the placement agreements of the Federal Employment Agency (BA) with other countries.

 1. What are mediation agreements?